fengyuanyang/katacoda-scenarios/kubernetes-bre/finish.md

 ## You have completed this session.
-### build image, run container and tomcat
+### build image, deploy applications and service on kubernetes

+Congratulations!
-Now, you are able to build image on your computer, go ahead!
+Now, you are able to deploy your own applications!
+Go ahead